Australian Government, ANBG

 Propagation of Eucalyptus rossii is by seed and there is no dormancy period.
 The seed will take five to twenty eight days to germinate at 25 degrees Celsius.

-Eucalyptus rossii is widely cultivated particularly in the ACT.
-It would make a good feature tree on a larger block, providing good shade, however older trees may shed limbs as the timber is light and brittle.
+Eucalyptus rossii is widely cultivated, particularly in the ACT.
+It would make a good feature tree on a larger block, providing good shade.
+However, the timber is light and brittle.
+All eucalypts have an efficient method for shedding limbs, as described by Jacobs (1955).
+For this reason, larger species such as E. rossii should not be planted so that they will overhang dwellings.
 Eucalyptus rossii is a very hardy and durable tree that is indigenous to the Canberra region and once established requires little maintenance.

 Eucalyptus – from the Greek words eu meaning ‘well’ and calyptos meaning ‘veiled or covered’.